Book unique cabins, vacation rentals, and more on Airbnb

 Cottages in Fredericksburg

-B&Bs in Fredericksburg
+Vacation rentals in Fredericksburg

 Your guide to Fredericksburg

-All About Fredericksburg
+All about Fredericksburg

 Fredericksburg is the gem of Texas Hill Country, which is known for its picturesque rolling hills, but also dramatic rock formations, lakes and rivers, and transformative blankets of wildflowers that bloom every spring.
 Founded by German immigrants, Fredericksburg is proud of its heritage, and is home to a robust brewpub culture and a rollicking three-day-long Oktoberfest.
 Its charming main street is lined with German signage, historic structures, and wine-tasting rooms fed by surrounding vineyards.
 The town is also known for a bustling local food scene, and is especially famous for its delicious peaches, first planted by a high school science teacher in 1921.